 Unfortunately, inner ear damage never heals.
 Over time, more and more hair cells get damaged and your hearing becomes worse.
 When you play loud music through headphones, you are exposing these tiny hairs to loud sounds that causes irreversible damage.

-How does headphones damage your ears?
+How do headphones damage your ears?

 We all know that headphones come in handy and they are useful when they are used on low volumes.
 Earbuds might be small but they do pack a punch!
-Believe it or not, but headphones can damage your hearing the same way that a chainsaw, heavy machinery or even a motorbike can.
+Believe it or not, headphones can damage your hearing the same way that a chainsaw, heavy machinery or even a motorbike can.

 Here is the research from the University of Utah states “The type of headphones you choose can also play a part in your risk factor.”